Selling To Purchasing Managers

 • “Decisions that are certain and sure”

-In the case study mentioned earlier, you’ll recall that purchasing managers will often actually go out of their way to do business with the provider they favor.
-But that can only happen when your price is comparable to that of your competitor’s or – if it’s higher – can be translated into benefits that justify paying the higher price.
+Some procurement managers will go out of their way to do business with the provider they favor.
+But that can only happen when your price is comparable to that of your competitor’s or—if it’s higher—when it can be translated into benefits that justify paying the higher price.

 • “Directly related to the benefits you’ll receive”